Also known as: Minecraft: Bedrock Edition

 This block reserves ID 51.
 When you place it down, the sound that plays is the sounds that wood blocks would make when they are being pressed.

-A ton of debugging material (and code that disabled the sections) is released on every build of the game.
+A ton of debugging material is released on every build of the game.
+Almost every single option does not work in retail builds which also hides their sections.

 List all these options.